kamillionlabs/hateoflux/README.md

     * Expand templated URIs
     * Build query parameters in URI from Controller
     * Uses custom names for @PathVariable and @RequestParam
+    * "templated" attribute is set depending on whether href is a template
+    * Link.of(template string with _query_ parameters)
 * Representation model equivalents
     * EntityModel
     * CollectionModel